Niebla Roja: Los Hermanos Chávez (2017–present)

-The Universal Championship was the start of a storyline between Los Hermanos Chavez and Los Ingobernables (El Terrible and La Bestia del Ring), as El Terrible cheated to defeat Niebla Roja with the help of La Bestia del Ring.
-After several matches between the two sides, they all signed a contract for a Luchas de Apuestas match as the main event of CMLL's 2019 Homenaje a Dos Leyendas event.
-On March 15, 2019, Los Hermanos Chavez defeated Los Ingobernables two falls to one, forcing both El Terrible and La Bestia del Ring to have all their hair shaved off.
+The 2019 Universal Championship was the start of a storyline between Los Hermanos Chavez and Los Ingobernables (El Terrible and La Bestia del Ring), as El Terrible cheated to defeat Niebla Roja with the help of La Bestia del Ring.
+After several matches between the two sides, they all signed a contract for a Lucha de Apuestas in the main event of Homenaje a Dos Leyendas on March 15, where Los Hermanos Chavez defeated Los Ingobernables, forcing both El Terrible and La Bestia del Ring to have all their hair shaved off.
+On April 19, Roja and El Terrible lost to Último Guerrero and Volador Jr. in the first round of the Torneo Nacional de Parejas Increíbles, in part due to miscommunication between the two.
+He, his brother and Mephisto defeated Euforia, Gran Guerrero and Soberano Jr. at the CMLL 86th Anniversary Show on September 27.